Updated September 1, 2022.

 If you’re riding the light rail or Sounder commuter rail, look for the ORCA readers (pictured at right) that are somewhere in the station, usually well before you get to the tracks.
 Make sure you “tap” (holding the card over the ORCA logo for a second or so, until it beeps) both before and after using the train.

 On the bus, it’s kinda complicated.
 If you’re using a RapidRide route (A, B, C, D, E, F), and there’s a yellow ORCA reader at the stop you’re using, tap it before you board.

 Under all other circumstances, board the front door of the bus and tap the ORCA reader to your right (pictured at left).

 Some Other Tourist Attractions

-The frequent transit map covers a large chunk of Seattle as well as access to certain attractive suburban downtowns like Kirkland and Bellevue.
+The system maps cover a large chunk of Seattle as well as access to certain attractive suburban downtowns like Kirkland and Bellevue.
 Some attractions not obvious from the map:

 - The Museum of Flight is the best aviation museum on the West Coast, and the 124 drops you off in front of the door.